Action description language: Origins

 Pednault observed that the expressive power of STRIPS was susceptible to being improved by allowing the effects of an operator to be conditional.
-This is the main idea of ADL-A, which is basically the propositional fragment of the ADL proposed by Pednault, with ADL-B an extension of -A. In the -B extension, actions can be described with indirect effects by the introduction of a new kind of propositions: ”static laws".
+This is the main idea of ADL-A, which is roughly the propositional fragment of the ADL proposed by Pednault, with ADL-B an extension of -A. In the -B extension, actions can be described with indirect effects by the introduction of a new kind of propositions: ”static laws".
 A third variation of ADL is ADL-C which is similar to -B, in the sense that its propositions can be classified into static and dynamic laws, but with some more particularities.

 The sense of a planning language is to represent certain conditions in the environment and, based on these, automatically generate a chain of actions which lead to a desired goal.
 A goal is a certain partially specified condition.
 Before an action can be executed its preconditions must be fulfilled; after the execution the action yields effects, by which the environment changes.
 The environment is described by means of certain predicates, which are either fulfilled or not.

 Contrary to STRIPS, the principle of the open world applies with ADL: everything not occurring in the conditions is unknown (Instead of being assumed false).
 In addition, whereas in STRIPS only positive literals and conjunctions are permitted, ADL allows negative literals and disjunctions as well.